wallaby-rails/wallaby-rails/docs/convention.md

 end
 ```

-In this case, it works the same as general Rails controller.
-And URL mapping to model is the same as Rails as well:
+In this case, it works the same as .
+And URL mapping to controller and model is the same as Rails:

 | URL           | Model       |
 | ------------- | ----------- |